Reports on language education

-The following collection lists some recent official reports relevant to language education (and therefore to CLiE).
+The following collection lists some reports and other material relevant to language education in the UK (and therefore to CLiE).
+It covers English as well as foreign languages.

 - 2019.7: Education Endowment Fund: Improving literacy in secondary schools.